physta/beautiful-jekyll/tips.md

 - On the calculation of the thermal conductivity, the value of &kappa; is normalized by the volume of the supercell, therefore, larger _z_ component will reduce the thermal conductivty.
-To compare with experiments, the value of the thermal conductivity &kappa; provided by <i> first principles </i> has to be rescaled multiplying by the _z_ value used in the POSCAR and divided by the one reported by experimental data.
+To compare with experiments, the value of the thermal conductivity &kappa; provided by <i> first principles </i> has to be rescaled multiplying by the _z_ value used in the POSCAR and divided by the interplanar distance of the bulk material.